- The Exception Access Violation error on Windows 10 prevents you from running certain apps.

 You can get a software error almost in any application, and speaking of software errors, today we are going to cover Exception access violation error on Windows 10.

 So, what is Exception access violation error and how to fix it?
 According to the reports, Exception access violation error is usually related to a memory error.

 It’s mostly caused by software, but sometimes this error can be caused by a faulty RAM module.

 Exception Access Violation error can be problematic, and speaking of errors, users reported the following error messages on their PC:

 - Open Control Panel.
-You can do that by typing Control Panel in the Search bar and choosing Control Panel from the list of results.
+You can do that by typing Control Panel in the Search bar and choosing the app from the list of results.

-- Go to System and choose Security > System.
+- Go to System, choose Security, and click on System.

 - Next, click on Advanced system settings.

 - Next, in the Advanced tab find the Performance section and click the Settings button.